MHH-RCUG/Wochenende/README.md

 ## Platforms

-Wochenende has currently (July 2020) only been tested on Ubuntu Linux 20.04 and 16.04 64bit.
+Wochenende has only been tested on Ubuntu Linux 20.04 and 16.04 64bit.
 We advise against any attempts on MacOS or Windows.
 An appropriate conda environment, BASH and Python3.6+ is critical to get things working.
+We view Wochenende to be stable (master branch) but are still updating the pipeline with new features.

 ## Usage